-Any student who fails to meet any of the following requirements is subject to disciplinary action and potential expulsion from the UNI Athletic Training Program.
+\\Any student who fails to meet any of the following requirements is subject to disciplinary action and potential expulsion from the UNI Master of Athletic Training Program.

-- Each student must be enrolled in the athletic training program for at least two years. - Each student must maintain current Professional CPR and AED certifications. - Each student must attend the College of Education OSHA Training once each year. - Each student must attend Mandatory Child Abuse Reporter Training during the fall of the first year in the program, unless the student has documentation of previous training. - Each student must maintain a professional liability insurance policy. - Each student must maintain a 3.0 GPA. - A maximum of six credits may be earned at any "C" level.
-Any courses for which a student receives a grade of C+, C, or C- must be retaken after the first six credits at any "C" level. - Each first year student must complete an average of 15 hours of athletic training experience each week (minimum hours/week = 5; maximum hours/week = 20) during the first semester, and complete an average of 20 hours of athletic training experience each week (minimum hours/week = 10; maximum hours/week = 25) during the second (spring) semester. - Each second year student must complete an immersive clinical experience for a minimum continuous 4-week period. - Each second year student must complete an average of 20 hours of supervised athletic training experience each week (minimum hours/week = 10; maximum hours/week = 30). - Each student must complete the research requirement. - Each student must pass all skill assessments with 85% proficiency. - Each student must pass all comprehensive skill assessments with 85% proficiency. - Each student must receive passing clinical experience evaluations. - Each student must complete a general medical experience. - Each student must observe at least one surgical procedure. - Each student must always abide by the Code of Conduct/Ethics established by the University of Northern Iowa, National Athletic Trainers' Association, and Board of Certification. - Each student must complete the athletic training major. - Each student must complete the exit survey.
+- Each student must be enrolled in the athletic training program for at least two years. - Each student must maintain current Professional CPR and AED certifications. - Each student must complete annual OSHA Training. - Each student must complete Mandatory Child and Dependent Adult Abuse Reporter Training during the summer of the first year in the program, unless the student has documentation of previous training.
+This training must be valid through the duration of the student's time in the athletic training program. - Each student must maintain a professional liability insurance policy. - Each student must maintain a 3.0 GPA once admitted into the program. - A maximum of six credits may be earned at any "C" level.
+Any courses for which a student receives a grade of C+, C, or C- must be retaken after the first six credits at any "C" level. - Each first year student must complete an average of 15 hours of athletic training experience each week (minimum hours/week = 5; maximum hours/week = 20) during the first semester, and complete an average of 20 hours of athletic training experience each week (minimum hours/week = 10; maximum hours/week = 25) during the second (spring) semester.

+- Each second year student must complete an immersive clinical experience for a minimum continuous 4-week period. - Each second year student must complete an average of 20 hours of supervised athletic training experience each week (minimum hours/week = 10; maximum hours/week = 30). - Each student must complete the research requirement. - Each student must pass all curricular content standard assessments with 85% proficiency. - Each student must receive passing clinical experience evaluations. - Each student must complete a general medical experience. - Each student must observe at least one surgical procedure. - Each student must always abide by the Code of Conduct/Ethics established by the University of Northern Iowa, National Athletic Trainers' Association, and Board of Certification. - Each student must complete the athletic training degree. - Each student must complete the exit survey.